All DSE

 Enjoying books

-Research suggests that effective reading programmes link the learning of sight words and phonics to successful book reading from the start so that the child quickly has the successful experience of reading, understanding and enjoying books.[9]
+Research suggests that effective reading programs link the learning of sight words and phonics to successful book reading from the start so that the child quickly has the successful experience of reading, understanding and enjoying books.[9]
 If children enjoy books and can read for meaning from the outset, then they will understand why we want them to learn sight words and understand phonics.

 Reading development for children with Down syndrome